su8code/ethioclicks-javaapp/README.md

 * [References and Sites Used](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple to show how installer program is created.

 ## Technologies
 Project is created with: